 Mobile content is snack content.
 Long pieces of texts are dead.
 Nowadays, people do not read but look through pictures and videos.
 And the more in further, the more clip like thinking of youth becomes.
 They do not focus on anything for longer than 7 seconds.
 It was among the TOP mistakes of internet marketing specialists concerning mobile phone users.
 Mobile device users choose another kind of content, they consume it in some other time, in a different way, it is clear for every marketing specialist.
 There are many thoughts as to how different most of which are mistaken.

 Everything is simple.
-Mobile device users look through content on small screens.
-Their attention is not focused on reading a few screens long text and even if it is, they might be disturbed by a phone call, push-notification or a colleague`s message any minute.
+Mobile device users look through the content on small screens.
+Their attention is not focused on reading a few screens long text and even if it is, they might be disturbed by a phone call, push-notification, or a colleague`s message any minute.

 Secondly, despite being absent-minded, a telephone is some sort of an anchor of attention.
 Everyone has a reflex of checking on a mobile phone when every time we feel like free, there is a feeling to grab a phone and check in case if there are any messages.

 Specialists believe it to be a dopamine addiction.
 Dopamine is a hormone, which is responsible for satisfaction.
 It is produced when we are just about to buy something, to eat, to play computer games or to receive a confirmation of our significance through received messages in social networks.